clburlison/clburlison.com/_posts/2014-10-20-munkirepo-guide-part-3.md

 #Intro
 Welcome to the third part in our munki repo setup series.
 In this section, we will download and configure [Munkireport-php](https://github.com/munkireport/munkireport-php) on our munki server.
-Part of this installation includes setting up MySQL as our database backend, since the default SQLite backend will start to chock when higher volumes of clients start to check-in with the reporting server.
+Part of this installation includes setting up MySQL as our database backend, since the default SQLite backend will start to choke when higher volumes of clients start to check-in with the reporting server.

 Before we get to far you might want to head over to [Part 1 - Setting up the munki repo]() or [Part 2 - Setting up mandrill]().
 Parts 1 and 2 are not technically required for this guide you will want to have an understanding of how the munki repo works before setting up the reporting server.
-You could host your reporting server on a separate server I highly recommend understanding those before moving on to this guide.
+You could host your reporting server on a separate server, that preference is left to the reader.

 #The Install